 Some of the questions are marked using a point-based system, awarding marks for specific points and accumulating a total mark by adding points.

-Some of the questions are marked holistically using levels of response mark schemes.
-When marking holistically, the marks awarded for an answer are usually based on a judgement of the overall quality of the response.
+Some of the questions are marked using level of response.
+For these, the level description represents performance at the top of the level.